vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 1. `PrincipalAccess` (required)

-    The `PrincipalAccess` property tells us which specific user of the organization or Cloud Director right this ACL rule applies to.
+    The `PrincipalAccess` property tells us which specific user of the organization or VMware Cloud Director right this ACL rule applies to.

     - Access - can be `Shared` or`Entity`
       - Value `Shared` means that the action is authorized for all users in the organization (specified by OrganizationAccess).
-      - Value `Entity` means that the action is authorized for only one specific user or Cloud Director right and a reference to that user or right must be provided in the Entity property.
+      - Value `Entity` means that the action is authorized for only one specific user or VMware Cloud Director right and a reference to that user or right must be provided in the Entity property.
-    - Entity - a reference to a specific user or specific Cloud Director right (right can be predefined or custom).
+    - Entity - a reference to a specific user or specific VMware Cloud Director right (right can be predefined or custom).
 The value is used only when Access is set to `Entity`.

 In order to find the link for creating an ACL Rule for a Resource Class Action, you need to perform a GET on the resource class action and the link will be part of the response.